armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-2.md

 ## New features and improvements

-* Released Helm chart for agent.
-You can now install the agent service with Helm:
+* You can now install the Agent service with Helm:

 ```
 helm repo add armory-charts http://armory.jfrog.io/artifactory/charts